vekatze/neut/book/src/language-tour.md

 [Section 3.2 (Preliminaries)](./preliminaries.md) explains how to create and build a module.
 We'll also see the basics of memory management in Neut.
 That is, we'll see what happens when a variable is used non-linearly.

-[Section 3.3 (Variants, Structs, and Lambdas)](./variants-structs-and-lambdas.md) explains how to write basic terms in Neut.
+[Section 3.3 (ADTs and Lambdas)](./ADTs-and-lambdas.md) explains how to write basic terms in Neut.
 We'll also see their memory behaviors.

 [Section 3.4 (Noetic Programming)](./noetic-programming.md) explains how to use a noema to avoid unnecessary cloning operations.
 This is essential when you write an efficient program.